openshift/oc-mirror/docs/usage.md

 **Notice:** These commands are early alpha and may change significantly between application versions.

 ## Prerequisites
+> **WARNING**: Depending on the configuration file used and the periodicity between running `oc-mirror`, this process may download multiple-hundreds of gigabytes of data, though differential updates should usually result in a significantly smaller imagesets.
 ### Authentication:
 oc-mirror currently retrieves registry credentials from `~/.docker/config.json`.
 Make sure that your [Red Hat OpenShift Pull Secret](https://console.redhat.com/openshift/install/pull-secret) and any other needed registry credentials are populated in `~/.docker/config.json`